MicrosoftDocs/azure-dev-docs/articles/terraform/troubleshoot.md

 # Customer intent: Find solutions to common problems encountered when using Terraform on Azure.
 ---

-## Troubleshoot common problems when using Terraform on Azure
+# Troubleshoot common problems when using Terraform on Azure

-### Terraform-specific support

 This article lists common problems and possible solutions when using Terraform on Azure.
-If you encounter a problem that is specific to Terraform, use one of HashiCorp's community support channels:
+If you encounter a problem that is specific to Terraform, use one of [HashiCorp's community support channels](#hashiCorp-terraform--specific-suppor-channels).

+## HashiCorp Terraform-specific support channels

 * Questions, use-cases, and useful patterns: [Terraform section of the HashiCorp community portal](https://discuss.hashicorp.com/c/terraform-core)
 * Provider-related questions: [Terraform Providers section of the HashiCorp community portal](https://discuss.hashicorp.com/c/terraform-providers)

-### Unable to list provider registration status
+## Unable to list provider registration status

 This error message looks similar to the following: